muzammilar/examples/README.md

 # examples
-Example Codes in different languages, for fun.
+Example Codes in different languages and technologies, for fun.